8 Best IT CV Examples & Samples for Information Technology Jobs

 Graduation hat

-Including your education on your Information Technology CV demonstrates that you have completed a rigorous academic programme that has provided you with industry qualifications.
+Including your educational background in your Information Technology CV demonstrates that you have completed a rigorous academic programme that has provided you with industry qualifications.
 Here, you should list the field of study and subject, the institution, expected completion date, city, and county.
-If you are including both an undergraduate and a postgraduate degree, start with the highest level.
+If you are including, for example, both an undergraduate and a postgraduate degree, start with the highest level.

-Typically, for a new graduate, the education section goes at the top of the CV below your contact details.
+Typically, for a new graduate, the education section goes at the top of the CV below your contact information.
 Why?
 You may lack work experience, and your education is the next best bet to align you with the job.
-On the flip side, the education section for an experienced IT professional takes a back seat at the bottom of your CV.
+On the other hand, the education section for an experienced IT professional takes a back seat at the bottom of your CV.

 How to add education